denoptim-project/DENOPTIM/README.md

 * [test](./test): contains some automated functionality tests and the published test case.

 ## Installation
+The prerequisite for installing DENOPTIM is having Java (1.5 or above).
+Make sure you have Java installed.
+You can get and install Java from www.oracle.com or http://openjdk.java.net/.

+### Installation (Windows)
+Building DENOPTIM in Windows is currently supported only for the GUI and requires Eclipse IDE (https://www.eclipse.org/).
+Download or clone the DENOPTIM repository and import the DENOPTIM Java project.
+You can then run DENOPTIM's GUI as a Java application.

+### Installation (Linux/MacOS)
-1. The prerequisite for installing DENOPTIM is having Java (1.5 or above).
-Make sure you have Java installed and its executables are in $PATH: If the following does not result in version statements or the version is too old, you can get and install Java from www.oracle.com or http://openjdk.java.net/:
+1. Check the prerequisite.
+If the following does not result in version statements or the version is too old, you should get and install Java from www.oracle.com or http://openjdk.java.net/:

         java -version
         javac -version